Certora/Documentation/docs/ref-manual/cli/options.md

 **What does it do?**

-The Certora prover unrolls loops - if the loop should be executed three times, it will copy the code inside the loop three times.
+The Certora Prover unrolls loops - if the loop should be executed three times, it will copy the code inside the loop three times.
 After we finish the loop's iterations, we add an assertion to verify we have actually finished running the loop.
 For example, in a `while (a < b)` loop, after the loop’s unrolling, we add `assert a >= b`.
 We call this assertion the _loop unwind condition_.
 This option changes the assertions of the loop unwind condition to requirements (in the case above `require a >= b`).
 That means, we ignore all the cases where the loop unwind condition does not hold, instead of considering them as a failure.
 **When to use it?**
 When you have loops in your code and are getting a counterexample labeled `loop unwind condition`.
 In general, you need this flag whenever the number of loop iterations varies.
 It is usually a necessity if using [`--loop_iter](#loop_iter).
 Note that `--optimistic_loop` could cause [vacuous rules](#rule_sanity).